Nonlinear Fokker-Planck equations with reaction as gradient flows of the free energy: Technicalities

 \subsection{Acknowledgment}

 The idea of this paper originated from conversations of the second author with Goro Akagi and Yann Brenier during a stay at ESI in Vienna.
 He would like to thank Goro Akagi and Yann Brenier for the inspiring discussions and correspondence, Ulisse Stefanelli for the invitation to the thematic program \emph{Nonlinear Flows} at ESI, and ESI for hospitality.
-The research was supported by CMUC (UID/MAT/00324/2013), funded by the Portuguese Government through FCT/MCTES and co-funded by ERDF through PT2020, and by the FCT project TUBITAK/0005/2014.
-The research of DV was also supported by the Ministry of Education and Science of the Russian Federation (grant no. 14.Z50.31.0037).
+The research was partially supported by the Portuguese Government through FCT/MCTES and by the ERDF through PT2020 (projects UID/MAT/00324/2019, PTDC/MAT-PUR/28686/2017 and TUBITAK/0005/2014).